PreschoolKindergartenFirst Grade

 Chapter 2: Boosting Vocabulary and Language Skills

-When you tell a story, you can use a richer, more descriptive language than you might in a typical conversation.
-This is your chance to introduce new words in a meaningful, memorable context.
+When you tell a story, you get to use richer, more descriptive language than you might in everyday conversation.
+That is your chance to introduce new words in a meaningful, memorable context, without turning it into a lesson your child resists.

 How to Practice: